pfongkye/cheat-sheets-docs/docs/doc3.md

 Try the [bullet journal](https://bulletjournal.com/blogs/bulletjournalist/mental-inventory)
 ## Career ladder

-Some advice on what to have to be at some [engineering level](https://career-ladders.dev/engineering/)
+- Some advice on what to have to be at some [engineering level](https://career-ladders.dev/engineering/)
+- How to [move up](https://dev.to/softchris/a-career-in-devrel-2m75) in your organisation

 ## SimpleHTTPServer

 ```cmd